aipie/bike-share/README.md

 - **Spatial Usage & Route Preferences** Where do casual vs. member riders go?
 Analysing and comparing station usage, popular routes, and destinations between casual and member riders
 - **Ride Type & Contex**t How do trip characteristics differ between casual and member riders?
 The differences between bikes used, are there more one-way vs round trips?

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targeted SQL queries regarding various business questions can be found here [link].

 # Data Structure & Initial Checks
 I analysed one year's worth of trip data - spanning between November 2023 and October 2024.